“How are you doing? “

 It commented on people’s tendency to always be, or feel, busy-busy-busy.
 This busy-ness also gets in the way of professional development it seems.
 When we interviewed teachers about which medium they preferred to learn about trauma in children, a workshop or training turned out not to be feasible.
 Several teachers explained that they wouldn’t be able to fit a workshop in their (busy) schedule, even though they were enthusiastic about attending one.
 Also for the clinical professionals around me, it seems to be an eternal struggle to make time for whole days of training.

 Now, unfortunately, I don’t have a solution to busy-ness (though I try to figure it out for myself with some zen/mindfulness).
 But I do see interesting options which make training more convenient.
-In the trauma domain, we have a number of high-quality, free online training programs that I am not sure everybody is aware of.
+In the trauma domain, we have a number of high-quality, free (or low-cost*) online training programs that I am not sure everybody is aware of.
 Continue reading